 Pursuant to paragraph 83 of the MOA, MPD submitted its draft Chain of Command Misconduct Investigations General Order to DOJ on November 1, 2002.
 DOJ responded with a number of substantive comments on January 31, 2003.
 MPD provided an updated draft of this general order to DOJ on December 31, 2003.
 MPD then submitted a revised version of the Chain of Command Misconduct Investigations General Order to DOJ on February 26, 2004.
 DOJ provided comments on the draft order on June 29, 2004, and MPD currently is reviewing those comments in conjunction with DOJ's comments regarding the Chain of Command Misconduct Investigations Manual and related investigative templates.
-MPD reports that it intends to submit a revised Chain of Command Misconduct Investigation Order to DOJ in the coming quarter, along with the investigations manual and templates discussed above.
-112
+MPD reports that, although it intended to submit a revised Chain of Command Misconduct Investigation Order to DOJ this quarter, OPR has suggested substantial revisions to the draft order to reflect new internal guidelines for the completion of investigations and to the Department's new procedures related to demonstrating special circumstances justifying extensions for completing investigations.
+122